Trebor-Huang/model/examples.typ

   - Assembly $Y$ is *separable* if for unequal elements $y_1, y_2 in Y$, there exists a computable $phi : Y -> Bool$ such that $phi(y_1) = "false"$ and $phi(y_2) = "true"$.
 (Separable assemblies are modest.)

-== 操作语义与模型
+// == 操作语义与模型 ???

+// - Define operational semantics on raw terms first, then fit a type system on it
+// - Relation to $Lambda$-realizability

+== 语义参数性

 == 语法翻译

 - syntactic version of the exception model/labelled function model
-- injectivity of type constructors via labels
+- validate injectivity of type constructors via labels
+  - trivial countermodel in set model, since $A times Empty = Empty$ strictly holds
+- parametricity??

 == 语法性质的证明

+- Promote to own chapter after category theory, only give brief review here

   - Canonicity
   - Normalization
     - Injectivity of type constructors
   - Parametricity?
 We can compare semantic and syntactic versions

-(promote to own chapter?)